This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Hong Kong.

 ii. for salaries tax, between January and April of the year following the year in which the tax return is issued; and

 iii. for property tax, in or after November of the year in which the tax return is issued.

 Are withholding taxes relevant to individuals and, if so, how, in what circumstances and at what rates do they apply?

-ii. fees paid to non-Hong Kong resident entertainers or sportsmen for their performances in Hong Kong (Entertainers and Sportsmen Fees).
+ii. fees paid to a non-Hong Kong resident entertainer or sportsman for his or her performances in Hong Kong (Entertainers and Sportsmen Fees).

-b.
-Withholding tax rates for royalties depends on whether (i) the non-Hong Kong resident company is associated or an individual is affiliated to a person subject to profits tax in Hong Kong; and (ii) there is a double tax treaty between Hong Kong and the home jurisdiction of the non-resident company or individual.
+Withholding tax rates for royalties depends on (i) whether the non-Hong Kong resident company or the individual is associated or affiliated to a person subject to profits tax in Hong Kong; and (ii) whether there is a double tax treaty between Hong Kong and the home jurisdiction of the non-resident company or individual.
 Generally, the effective withholding tax rates are as follows:

 iii.
 15% for an affiliated non-Hong Kong resident individual; and